void

 Background

-Michle was until 1922 a town on the outskirts of Prague which that year was incorporated in the capital.
-It is located south east of the centre, mostly in Prague IV.
+Michle was, until 1922, a town on the outskirts of Prague, which in that year was incorporated into the capital.
+It is located southeast of the centre, mostly in Prague IV.
 Neighbouring districts are Nusle, Podolí and Záběhlice.

 Demography

-According to the 1910 census Michle had 8,287 inhabitants of which 8,252 (99 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Michle had 8,287 inhabitants, of whom 8,252 (99 per cent) reported using Czech as their everyday language.
 The judicial district was okres Nusle, administratively it reported to hejtmanství Královské Vinohrady.

 Source:Seznam míst v království Českém(1913)